cloveras/kamera/README.md

 * All images for a month: ?type=month&year=2015&month=12
 * One specific image: ?type=one&image=2015120213560301

+Supports navigation back/forward/up/down with the arrow keys.

 The script started as a simple hack, then grew into this.
-Unfortunately, no framework like Bootstrap is used, and it is not responsive.
+ALL HTML is hand coded, and no framework is used.
+The pages are not responsive, do not support swiping, etc.

-And all text is hardcoded in Norwegian.
+Also: All text is hard coded in Norwegian.
 Nice.

 See it in use here: http://superelectric.net/viktun/kamera/